Frequently Asked Questions

 Yes.
-For degree courses, the qualifications are awarded to graduates by the University of Hertfordshire.
-There is no mention of distance or online learning on the certificates graduates receive - the certificates are exactly the same as those awarded to students who have studied on an attendance basis at the university.
+IDI students are also registered students of the University of Hertfordshire and their certificate is awarded by the University.
+There is no mention of distance or online learning – the certificates are exactly the same as those awarded to students who have studied on an attendance basis at the university.

-If you are a UK student and registered on one of our University of Hertfordshire courses, you will be eligible for a UH student card and can use this to obtain student discounts.
+If you are a UK student, you will be eligible for a UH student card and can use this to obtain student discounts.

 We look at every application individually and take non-standard qualifications and experience into consideration.
-We do like to see evidence of previous study within art and design or visual evidence of art and design experience, and our student recruitment advisors will be happy to give you advice about the kind of creative work you could submit in support of an application.
+We do like to see evidence of previous study within art and design or visual evidence of art and design experience, and our Admissions Advisors will be happy to give you advice about the kind of creative work you could submit in support of an application.

 In addition, we can in some instances offer places to applicants whose studies may have been affected by illness or other personal circumstances and who may not have achieved the necessary grades to meet the minimum entry requirements.

-As an IDI student you are able to log in to a secure personal online studio where you can access carefully structured learning materials, upload and store images of your creative work and communicate with your tutors and fellow students.
-All communication takes place within a secure study environment which is monitored by IDI staff.
+As an IDI student you are able to log in to a secure personal online studio, IDI-Study where you can access carefully structured learning materials, upload and store images of your creative work and communicate with your tutors and fellow students.
+All communication takes place within a secure study environment which is monitored by the IDI Academic Quality Team.

 We believe that distance learning requires more support, not less.
 When it comes to receiving individual feedback on your creative work, you are able to communicate with your tutor on a confidential, one-to-one basis.

-As you progress through your course materials you complete practical activities and upload digital images of your creative work to your online studio.
-All IDI courses are designed for study within a domestic environment.
-You will receive regular feedback and advice and can communicate with your tutors and fellow students whenever you want to.
+As you progress through your online course materials you undertake practical projects and activities and upload digital images of your creative work to your online studio for your tutor to review.
+You will receive regular feedback and advice from your tutor and can communicate with your tutors and fellow students whenever you want to.

 Within set semester start and end dates, you study flexibly at times that suit you, and can combine online study with other study or work commitments.